 Content: This course is designed to introduce the student to the novel as an art form.
-Graphic Novels will be the primary focus of the coursework.
+Graphic Novels will be the primary focus of the coursework and will include the study of art, composition, and structure.
 Students will be expected to be involved in elements of the English Language Arts classroom including reading, writing, speaking, and listening.
 Critical analysis of the Graphic Novel will be an expectation.